 More Dog Breeds And Further Research

-Is a Karelian Bear dog the right dog for you?
-Before you decide, be sure to do plenty of research and involve your entire family in the decision.
+Before you decide on a Karelian Bear dog, be sure to do plenty of research and involve your entire family in the decision.
 Learning more about the breed helps set both your family and the dog up for success.
-After doing research, ask yourself, does my lifestyle correlate with this breed’s traits?
-Do I have the time in my schedule to provide the physical and mental exercise needs for this dog?
-Will this dog be a good fit for my family?
+Does your lifestyle correlate with this breed’s traits?
+Do you have the time to provide the physical and mental exercise needs for this dog?
+Will this dog be a good fit for your family?
 Also, remember this breed may be difficult to find in the United States.

 If you’re interested in similar breeds, check out: